VitalLabs/TAC/ansible/README.md

 Thsi is the android keystore generated via: keytool -genkey -alias tomcat -keyalg RSA using the documented jboss password.

 scp ~/.ssh/ryanvitalreactor-west.pem -i ~/.ssh/.keystore ubuntu@ec2-50-18-32-196.us-west-1.compute.amazonaws.com:~/ssh

+## SSL setup

+Staging will deploy SSL by default.. just run the main 2-install-and0confgis as uaual.

+These scripts allow you to switch between SSL and non-SSL, but you do need to be aware of the order of operations.

+if toggling SSL on or offyou should run update-all-application-code.yml

+THEN you shoudl run update-proxy-nginx-config.yml

+Note that there is a small amout of downtime in this since SSL is a core configuration change so it shoudl only be done in a very limited baseis.

 ## Advice